Welcome

 • Identify practical steps that reduce pressure and increase stability

-The goal is not to take control away from someone —
+The goal is not to take control away —

 but to restore clarity, agency, and participation.

-Support usually begins with a conversation to understand what is happening and where support may be helpful.
+Support begins with a gentle, structured conversation to understand what is happening and where support may be helpful.

 Where appropriate, we then explore practical next steps and structured support options.

-Sessions may take place online, over the telephone or in person, depending on context and accessibility.
+Sessions may take place online, by telephone, or in person.

 Both self-referrals and professional referrals are welcome.